-The Centre Manager or a member of the WSE main school staff is available for advice and to take children to the surgery or to hospital.
-There are also numerous First Aiders on site at the main school.
+The Centre Manager/House Parent is available for advice and to take children to the surgery or to hospital.
+There are also numerous First Aiders on site.
 The list of First Aiders and where to find them is posted on the door to the Centre Management Office and other areas where staff/students meet.